-- Cash bets with totalizators (either on-course or off-course); - Cash bets with on-course or online bookmakers who are licensed by a State or Territory Wagering Authority.
+- Cash bets with totalizators (either on-course or off-course); - Cash bets with on-course or on line bookmakers; or - Betting accounts registered with the SAJC.

 Board Members are precluded by law from operating or betting on gaming machines situated at the "Junction" at Morphettville.